lanl/spiner/README.md

 - `SPINER_USE_KOKKOS` enables or disables Kokkos.
 Default is `OFF`.
 - `SPINER_USE_CUDA` enables or disables Cuda.
 Requires Kokkos.
 Default is `OFF`.
 - `SPINER_BUILD_TESTS` enables or disables tests.
 Default is `OFF`.
-If this is disabled, then configuration *only* prepares for install, as no build step is necessary.
+If this is disabled, then configuration *only* prepares for install and provides targets for in-tree builds, as no build step is necessary.
 - `SPINER_HDF5_INSTALL_DIR` a hint for cmake about where you may have stashed HDF5.
 - `SPINER_KOKKOS_INSTALL_DIR` a hint for cmake about where you may have stashed Kokkos.